 Effective Practice special topic training sessions offer timely content, innovative tools, and strategies appropriate for experienced Early Start providers, service coordinators, managers, supervisors and family support personnel.
 Activities might include live trainings and webinars, conducted as needed to offer “just-in-time” communication to the field on issues critical to Early Start implementation.
 Special and critical topic webinars are conducted in real time and archived for later access.

-The next Effective Practice event, an Early Start Partners Symposium (ESPS), will take place April 26-27, 2018 in San Jose.
-The ESPS is a comprehensive, face-to-face professional development and networking opportunity for the entire Early Start community.
-General and breakout sessions are designed to be intensive and interactive, using facilitated training and discussion processes to deliver content that goes beyond foundational knowledge and strategies to address topics of critical interest to both new and seasoned Early Start personnel.
-Participants from multiple disciplines will have the opportunity to access a higher level of research and practice, engage in cross-agency training, and take part in collegial discussions.
+The most recent Effective Practice event, an Early Start Partners Symposium (ESPS), took place in April in San Jose.
+The ESPS was a comprehensive, face-to-face professional development and networking opportunity for the entire Early Start community.
+General and breakout sessions were designed to be intensive and interactive, using facilitated training and discussion processes to deliver content that goes beyond foundational knowledge and strategies to address topics of critical interest to both new and seasoned Early Start personnel.
+Participants from multiple disciplines had the opportunity to access a higher level of research and practice, engage in cross-agency training, and take part in collegial discussions.

 Angela McGuire, Early Start Training Coordinator